syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 ## Business object binding for resources

-The Schedule supports full data binding to [ResourceCollection]().
-Specify the [ResourceMapping]() attribute to map the properties in the underlying data source to the schedule resource.
+The Schedule supports full data binding to [Resources]() in the `ResourceView` class.
+Specify the [Mapping]() property of the `ResourceView` class to map the custom properties to the schedule resource.

 | Property Name | Description |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|